Will Shortz: Controversies

 In 2017, Shortz published a NYT crossword by a prisoner named Lonnie Burton who was convicted of raping a 15-year-old boy, in addition to having burglary and robbery charges, prompting backlash from some solvers.
 Shortz did not include the reason for Burton's imprisonment in his accompanying blog post.
 Burton had previously had crosswords published in the Los Angeles Times.
 The Times public editor Liz Spayd wrote in an article on the decision, "What I question is the decision not to tell readers what Burton did. [...]
 I understand Shortz’ reflex to hold back such dark information given the levity of a puzzle, but not doing so may have made matters worse.
 It left some readers with the feeling of being tricked."

-At various times in his career Shortz has apologized for cluing decisions that sparked public backlash for being racist, sexist or offensive.
+At various times in his career Shortz has apologized for cluing decisions that sparked public backlash for being racist, sexist, or otherwise offensive.

 In 2019, The New York Times issued an apology after Shortz chose to publish the racial slur "BEANER" in the crossword, cluing it as "Pitch to the head, informally".
 Shortz admitted that he saw the derogatory definition when he researched the word, but claimed he had never personally heard it, and explained that as long as a word also has a "benign" meaning, it meets his editorial standards for publication.
 Shortz defended his use of "BEANER" and noted he has published and stands by the benign meanings of the terms "CHINK" and "GO OK" (or "GOOK"), both slurs for people of Asian descent.

 In 2020, more than 600 crossword constructors and solvers signed an open letter to the NYT executive director of puzzles, asking him to address systemic biases against women and minorities within both its puzzle department and the puzzle itself.
 The letter also highlighted the resignation of Claire Muscat, a test-solver who said she was only hired to provide a perfunctory token female perspective.